-Preliminary pleas 29 s72(3) 1995 Act Not less than 7 days before the preliminary hearing.
-Preliminary issues 30 s72(6)(b)(i) 1995 Act Not less than 7 days before the preliminary hearing.
-A vulnerable child witness and deemed vulnerable witness and deemed 1995 Act No later than 14 days before preliminary hearing.
+Where the accused intends to plead a special defence, 35 a plea or notice must be lodged and intimated: s78(1) and (3) 1995 Act By lodging the plea or notice with the Clerk of Justiciary and by intimating the plea or notice to the Crown Agent and to any co-accused not less than 7 clear days before the preliminary hearing.
+Preliminary pleas 36 s72(3) 1995 Act Not less than 7 days before the preliminary hearing.
+Preliminary issues 37 s72(6)(b)(i) 1995 Act Not less than 7 days before the preliminary hearing.
+A vulnerable child witness and deemed vulnerable witness 38 notice under s271A(2) 1995 Act No later than 14 days before preliminary hearing.
 Note that an objection to a vulnerable witness ("VW") application under s271A (4A) must be intimated not later than 7 days after lodging of the VW notice A vulnerable witness (other than a child or deemed vulnerable witness) application under section 271C(2) 1995 Act No later than 14 days before preliminary hearing.
 Note that an objection to a VW application under S 271C (4A) must be intimated not later than 7 days after lodging of the VW notice An application under s275(1) 1995 Act to admit such evidence or allow such questioning set out in s274 of the Act , See s275B(1)(a) .
 No later than 7 days before the preliminary hearing.
 Devolution or compatibility issue Rule 40.2 Criminal Procedure Rules The minute must be lodged with the clerk of court and served on the other parties no later than 14 clear days before the preliminary hearing.